Code-Institute-Submissions/foodie-2/README.md

 Photo by alleksana from Pexels - Lasagna
 Photo by Anthony Leong from Pexels - Seafood pasta Photo by Valeria Boltneva from Pexels - prawn coconut soup

 ## Deployment

+ ### How to run this project locally
+ To run this project on your own IDE follow the instructions below:

+Ensure you have the following tools: - An IDE such as Visual Studio Code

+The following must be installed on your machine: - PIP - Python 3

+### Instructions

+## Heroku Deployment

 ## Credits